golang-basics/concurrency/README.md

 # also thread count meaning the total count of running threads in parallel
 sysctl -a | grep machdep.cpu | grep count
 ```

+#### Deadlocks

+The Coffman Conditions are known as the techniques/conditions to help detect, prevent and correct deadlocks.
+The Coffman Conditions are as follows:

+- `Mutual Exclusion`

+A concurrent process holds exclusive rights to a resource,
+at any one time.

+- `Wait for Condition`

+A concurrent process must simultaneously hold a resource
+and be waiting for an additional resource.

+- `No Preemption`

+A resource held by a concurrent process can only be released
+by that process

+- `Circular Wait`

+A concurrent process (P1) must be waiting on a chain of other
+concurrent processes (P2), which are in turn waiting on it (P1)

 ### Go Scheduler